samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 - `getProfile`: This method returns the profile of the authenticated user, if any.
 - `getIdToken`: This method returns the `idToken` generated by Auth0 for the current user.
 This is what you will use while issuing requests to your POST endpoints.
 - `handleAuthentication`: This is the method that your app will call right after the user is redirected from Auth0.
 This method simply reads the hash segment of the URL to fetch the user details and the id token.
-- `isAuthenticated`: This method returns if there is an user authenticated or not.
+- `isAuthenticated`: This method returns if there is a user authenticated or not.
 - `signIn`: This method initializes the authentication process.
 In other words, this method sends your users to the Auth0 login page.
 - `signOut`: This method signs a user out by removing variables like `profile`, `id_token`, and `expiresAt`.